 We are supporting the conversation on equity in medical dermatology, with initiatives such as our partnership with The Atlantic to create “Beyond Skin Deep,” which included discussions on how health disparities and geography affect dermatological treatment.

-View nowSee Pfizer’s 2020 Environmental, Social & Governance Report for more on our internal colleague diversity.
+View nowSee more on Pfizer's internal colleague diversity.

 View nowWe continue to further increase minority representation within Pfizer through initiatives such as our Breakthrough Fellowship Program.